 A better way of determining if your program is working for you is if your clothes are fitting better and how you feel overall.
 For added information-gathering, consider adding tape measurements to your progress tracking.
 Waist, hips, leg, and arm, measurements all provide valuable data about how your program is going.

-Another myth (possibly propagated by the lazy) is that lower intensity exercise burns more fat (as opposed to high intensity exercise that burns...I don't know what...).
-In reality, intense exercise (usually done in short bursts, with brief rest periods, in a method called "High Intensity Interval Training" or "HIIT") quickly burns up any and all carbs in your blood stream, then sends out chemical signals to release fat from your fat stores.
+Another myth (possibly propagated by the lazy) is that lower intensity exercise burns more fat than high-intensity exercise.
+In reality, intense exercise (usually done in short bursts, with brief rest periods, in a method called “High-Intensity Interval Training” or “HIIT”) quickly burns up any and all carbs in your bloodstream, then sends out chemical signals to release fat from your fat stores.

 Chugging a protein shake after exercising is not a good idea.
 You are not giving your body its needs to replace nutrients, repair microscopic tears in your muscles, and replenish fluids.
 All protein shakes are not alike.
 Many are low-quality processed products with questionable ingredients.
 It is difficult to pronounce the words or know what they are.

 The most important meal is the one after you exercise.
 For about an hour after your workout, your muscles are famished and need nutrients.
 Whey protein powder, eggs, meat, fish or chicken, will replenish your body’s supply of amino acids which your body uses for making neurotransmitters, bones, hormones, and muscles.
 Exercise depletes crucial amino acids; These are best replenished with protein in food, not from questionable protein shakes.

 Get More Out of Your Health and Fitness Routine.
 Go PRO!